Incidence of Liver Cancer on the Rise

-The incidence of liver cancer in the United States tripled between 1975 and 2005, but survival rates are improving, according to the results of a study published in the Journal of Clinical Oncology.
+The incidence of liver cancer in the United States tripled over the past 35 years and survival rates are improving, according to the results of a study published in the Journal of Clinical Oncology.

 The liver is the largest organ in the body and is responsible for over 500 functions, including the secretion of glucose, proteins, vitamins, and fats; the production of bile; the processing of hemoglobin; and detoxification of numerous substances.
 Hepatocellular carcinoma (HCC) is the most common type of primary liver cancer (cancer that begins in the liver).
 Factors that increase the risk of developing HCC include long-term, heavy alcohol use and chronic infection with hepatitis B or C viruses.